Just for You

 This is the first of three design studio courses.
 Students begin to explore elements of design and their relationships in three dimensions.
 Design concepts and processes are discussed in detail.
 Architectural and interior design concepts of space, organizations, circulation, scale, structure, volume, massing, fenestration and materials are analyzed and discussed.
 This class meets 6 hours per week.
 Prerequisites: ARH/IND 101, 110, and 170; co-requisites: ARH/IND 120 and 140.

 This course will develop basic architectural drafting skills (digital and manual).
 The student will demonstrate an understanding of these skills through the development of a set of architectural drawings for a wood frame house or similar structure.
 This class meets 4 hours per week.
-Prerequisites: ARH/IND 101, 150, and 170.
+Prerequisite: ARH/IND 101, 110, and 170; co-requisite: ARH/IND 140 or Permission of Department.

 Students apply and improve drafting skills by developing architectural working drawings for a small commercial building.
 Drawing documents include symbol conventions, plans, sections, elevations and details with the emphasis on masonry bearing wall construction.
-Prerequisite: ARH/IND 120; co-requisites: ARH 142 and 143, or Permission of Instructor.
+Prerequisite: ARH/IND 120; co-requisite: ARH 141 or Permission of Instructor.

 This is a lecture course covering the materials and methods of contemporary residential construction, including sustainability and the latest building science.
 The characteristics, properties, performance and application of materials and systems used in wood frame construction will be discussed.

-The second course in a two course sequence covering the materials and methods of contemporary commercial construction.
-This course focuses on steel framing systems, moisture and thermal protection, glass and windows, cladding and curtainwalls, doors and hardware.
+This course covers the materials and methods of contemporary commercial construction.
+This course focuses on site-work, foundations, concrete framing systems, masonry wall systems made of concrete, clay, and stone, steel framing systems, moisture and thermal protection, glass and windows, cladding and curtain walls, doors and hardware.
 Prerequisite: ARH/IND 140.

 This course is an introduction to the theory and principles of innovative sustainable construction with a focus on residential construction.
 The course takes an integrated design and ecological systems approach to high performance green building.
 Students learn how to reduce the ecological impact of the built environment using cutting-edge best practices.
 Topics include climate change, green building principles, performance standards and measurements, and rating systems including LEED(R) for Homes.
 Cost, life cycle assessment, energy efficiency, renewable energy and solar elements, and valuing "natural capital" will be discussed.
 Prerequisite: ARH 140 or demonstration of a fundamental knowledge of residential construction or Permission of Department.